DASpringate/tutorials/README.md

-## A Collection of presentations and tutorials Given since March 2013
+## A Collection of presentations and tutorials given since March 2013